Java

 boolean isSubselect()

-This is true, if the IMPORT is used inside a SELECT statement and not inside an IMPORT INTO table statement.
+Returns true if the IMPORT statement is used inside a SELECT statement and not inside an IMPORT INTO table statement.

 List<String> getSubselectColumnNames()

-If isSubselect() is true and the user specified the target column names and types, this returns the names of all specified columns.
+Returns the names of all specified columns if isSubselect() is true and the user specified the target column names and types.

 List<String> getSubselectColumnTypes()